 // error: static assertion failed:

-// Matrix multiplication requires compatible types.
+// Matrix product requires compatible types.

 std::println("{}", x0 * x0ᵀ);